Where Can I Get Medical Treatment for My 9/11-Related Cancer or Illness?

 9/11 World Trade Center Health Program Treatment

-You can access WTC Health Programs medical care and treatment at any of the World Trade Center Health Program Clinical Center of Excellence throughout New York and New Jersey.
-There are different clinics of excellence for either “responders” or “survivor
+You can access WTC Health Program's medical care and treatment at any of the World Trade Center Health Program's Clinical Center's of Excellence throughout New York and New Jersey.
+There are different clinics of excellence for either “responders” or “survivors."

 Understanding Your Pharmacy Benefits